top of page

 Goal One

-Continue to build the capacity of equity practitioners as experts within their institutions.
+Continue to build the capacity and wellbeing of equity practitioners as experts within their institutions.

 In order to achieve this goal, EPHEA will:

-1.4 - Convene a bi-annual conference to contribute to the knowledge, research and practice of student and staff equity in tertiary education.
+1.3 - Convene a bi-annual conference to contribute to the knowledge, research and practice of student and staff equity in higher education.

 1.5 - Continue with professional grants for EPHEA members to attend conferences and contribute to national conversations on staff and student equity.